Elisabeth Easther: Writing career

 Easther has written a number of plays, including Raw and Salt.
 Her play Famous Flora, about dress designer and brothel-owner Flora MacKenzie, was staged at Auckland adult entertainment venue the White House in November 2014.
-The NZ Herald review praised Easther's creation of "two incarnations of Flora", both as an older "fiercely independent woman with a shrewdly realistic understanding of the human condition", and her younger self "as a youthful entrepreneur who has embraced the liberation of gender roles and is swept up in the live-for-the-moment spirit of the war years".
+The New Zealand Herald review praised Easther's creation of "two incarnations of Flora", both as an older "fiercely independent woman with a shrewdly realistic understanding of the human condition", and her younger self "as a youthful entrepreneur who has embraced the liberation of gender roles and is swept up in the live-for-the-moment spirit of the war years".

 Easther's play Seed, about four women's experiences of pregnancy, won the Adam NZ Play Award for Best Play in 2014, as well as Best Play by a Woman Playwright.
 It was described by the judges as "highly entertaining, funny and sophisticated".
 It premiered at the Basement Theatre in Auckland in June 2014, and was subsequently performed at the Circa Theatre in Wellington from 17 January to 14 February 2015.
-The NZ Herald review described Seed as a "sophisticated, witty and very contemporary meditation on the timeless processes of procreation".
+The New Zealand Herald described Seed as a "sophisticated, witty and very contemporary meditation on the timeless processes of procreation".
 In July 2018, a production toured New Zealand as part of an Arts On Tour NZ event, including performances in Auckland, at the BATS Theatre in Wellington, at the Isaac Theatre Royal in Christchurch and at a number of regional theatres.

+In 2026, Easther published her first novel, Seed, based on the play.
+It appeared on the New Zealand bestseller book charts in its first week of publication.
+A review in The Spinoff comments that Easther "has a sharp, lucid awareness of the world around her, and recognises the ironies of living in a society where women are judged no matter what choices they make about their own bodies"; it concludes that the novel is "ripe with humour and heart".

-Easther has written extensively as a journalist for the NZ Herald since 2012, as well as a book critic on radio and in print since 1993.
+Easther has written extensively as a journalist for The New Zealand Herald since 2012, as well as a book critic on radio and in print since 1993.
 She edited an anthology of fiction, non-fiction and poetry about New Zealand birds called Bird Words, published in 2017.
 The anthology features NZ authors such as Denis Glover, Hone Tuwhare, Janet Frame and Easther's mother, Shirley Maddock.